OliverCutting/placement-diary/5thweek.md

 ## Off the job

 This week for my off the job hours I have spent some time working on learning a new language.
 The language I chose was Go, this was because I know it is a very fast and efficient language often used in DevOps, and also often used to build DevOps tools.
 I started learning it by working through the Codeacademy: Learn Go course.
 I also spent some more time on Pluralsight making my way through the AWS Developer: Designing and Developing course.
+Finally I took the AWS Cloud Compute Skill Assessment where I was given the ranking of Proficient, and was also reccomended to watch the "Connecting with Amazon API Gateway" chapter of the Managing Applications in AWS course.

+- Codeacademy - Learn Go
+- AWS Developer: Designing and Developing
+- AWS Cloud Compute Skill Assessment - Proficient
+- Managing Applications in AWS: Connecting with Amazon API Gateway

 ## Reflection